MBlais13/T861-Notes/README.md

-# Notes for st.Clair
+# Notes for IT Networking (T861) at st.clair college
-My notes for st.clair
+Sorry you've been pawned... by our education system :)